spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-vmware/vmware-system-requirements.md

 :::

-Zone tagging is required to install VerteX and is helpful for Kubernetes workloads deployed in vSphere clusters through VerteX if they have persistent storage needs.
+Zone tagging is required to install Palette and is helpful for Kubernetes workloads deployed in vSphere clusters through Palette if they have persistent storage needs.
 Use vSphere tags on data centers and compute clusters to create distinct zones in your environment.
 You can use vSphere [Tag Categories and Tags](https://docs.vmware.com/en/VMware-vSphere/8.0/vsphere-vcenter-esxi-management/GUID-16422FF7-235B-4A44-92E2-532F6AED0923.html) to create zones in your vSphere environment and assign them to vSphere objects.

-The zone tags you assign to your vSphere objects, such as a datacenter and clusters are applied to the Kubernetes nodes you deploy through VerteX into your vSphere environment.
+The zone tags you assign to your vSphere objects, such as a datacenter and clusters are applied to the Kubernetes nodes you deploy through Palette into your vSphere environment.
 Kubernetes clusters deployed to other infrastructure providers, such as public cloud may have other native mechanisms for auto discovery of zones.

 For example, assume a vCenter environment contains three compute clusters, cluster-1, cluster-2, and cluster-3.
 To support this environment you create the tag categories `k8s-region` and `k8s-zone`.
 The `k8s-region` is assigned to the datacenter, and the `k8s-zone` tag is assigned to the compute clusters.